Madhumita2027/DOM-Project/README.md

+# JavaScript-Projects
+This Repo contains all projects which I have created using basics of JavaScript.

 # DOM-Project
 Project-1: Created a dynamic color scheme switcher that allows users to customize the appearance of webpage by choosing from predefined color schemes.
 Project-2: Developed a BMI calculator web application that allows users to input their weight and height, calculates their BMI, and provides information about their weight status.